rothgar/justingarrison.com/content/prfaq.md

 1. What are we launching today?
 Today we are launching a new way to run meetings.
-Meetings are document driven with no preperation required from attendees.
+Meetings are document driven with no preparation required from attendees.
 All information to participate in the meeting will be included in the document and read individually at the begining of the meeting.
 If there is no document to read, there is no meeting to attend.